-Staying active during pregnancy is very important for our growing bodies and babies, as well as, our strength during labor and our recovery after birth.
+Staying active is an important part of a wholistic pregnancy.
+During pregnancy, being active and staying fit is very important for our growing bodies and babies, as well as, our strength during labor and our recovery after birth.

 It is often stated that whatever you were doing before you got pregnant is safe to continue during your pregnancy.
 While I agree to an extent with this, there are certainly some exercises that are more beneficial during pregnancy and some that while yes, they may be “safe,” are not necessarily doing your growing body any favors when it comes to preparing for a smooth birth.